 Clean Out Your Closet

-If you're struggling to stick with your weight loss moitvation, practice integrity in other areas of your life, suggests Andre Farnell, a certified strength and conditioning coach and owner of Better Body Expert.
-Clean out your closet (finally), pay off your debts, make good on your promises to friends, family, or co-workers.
+If you're struggling to stick with your weight-loss motivation, practice integrity in other areas of your life, suggests Andre Farnell, a certified strength and conditioning coach and owner of Better Body Expert.
+Clean out your closet (hi, Marie Kondo!), pay off your debts, make good on your promises to friends, family, or co-workers.
 Practice sticking with promises or commitments you've made in other areas of your life in order to strengthen your own subconscious belief that you are able to uphold the promise to lose weight that you've made to yourself, Farnell says.

 Steer Clear of Comparisons

-The scientists say that the images of models discouraged the women by creating unrealistic self-standards.
+The researchers say that the images of models discouraged the women by creating unrealistic self-standards.
 Staring at photos of much-thinner women while logging food intake may have made them feel like they'd never be able to achieve that look, so they stopped trying.
 Instead of comparing yourself to unrealistic fashion models, stay inspired by posting images of you at your healthiest weight for inspiration.
-Or, check out these real women's before and after weight loss photos.
+Or, check out these real women's before and after photos.

 Focus On a Feeling